Dallas Buyers Club

 Time Out says

-Woodroof himself probably wouldn’t call it a mission, but that’s the special takeaway of this film, about how a higher purpose can sneak up on a vile person in shades.
-He’s reborn, ennobled by a crisis and in love with his new vocabulary.
+Woodroof himself probably wouldn’t call it a mission, but that’s the special takeaway of this film: it shows how a higher purpose can sneak up on a low-life cowboy.
+He’s reborn, ennobled by a crisis and in love with his new role.
 The change is both modest and monumental; we should all be so lucky as to have one.

 Cast and crew